 - 1. Stakeholders with authority will outline process for identification, isolation, quarantine, movement restriction, healthcare services, emergency care, and mutual aid. - 2.
 School will designate a single office to coordinate the community plan. - 3.
 Recognition that in an affected community, at least two pandemic waves (6-8 weeks each) are likely over several months.
 The school might be designated as a contingency hospital. - 4.
 Students with special needs will be considered in planning (e.g., low income for feeding purposes). - 5.
-The school will participate in community plan exercises - 6.
-The school will share lessons learned from developing preparedness and response plans with other local public and private schools.
+The school will participate in community plan exercises.